yandex/porto/porto.md

 Controller "freezer" is used for management and enabled for all containers.

+Cgroup tree required for systemd is configured automatically for virt\_mode=os containers if /sbin/init is a symlink to systemd.

 Enabled controllers are show in property **controllers** and could be enabled by: **controllers\[name\]**=true.
 For now cgroups cannot be enabled for running container.